Introduction

 This made reading all the files and adding them to one tibble in a single operation possible with read_csv().
 Notice we added a file column to the tibble with id="file" and then selected only the columns file, X, Y. This operation is saved to an object logically named xy.

-For landmarks to used in geomorph, they must be stored as a 3-dimensional array, that is, essentially a list of 2D data.frames, where the position the \(i^{th}\) matrix is in the \(i^{th}\) index of the third dimension, i.e., array[,,i].
-To massage our large tibble into such an array, we have to split the tibble into a bunch of lists using dplyr’s group_split() function.
-Notice how we use a gsub() operation to create a new column file_name that removes “.csv” from the file name data.
-Splitting by this, will leave used with a list of lists as long as all our files.
+For landmarks to used in geomorph, they must be stored as a 3-dimensional array, that is, essentially a list of similarly sized 2D matrices, where the position the \(i^{th}\) matrix is in the \(i^{th}\) index of the third dimension, i.e., array[,,i].
+To massage our large tibble into such an array, we have to split the tibble into a bunch of lists for this, we can simply run a for loop, breaking the data up into a list of data frames according to species.
+Notice how we use filter() to split the large tibble into into small data.frames that will reside in ldk_l.
+This will leave us with a list of data.frames as long as all our files.
 We then use abind’s abind() function to bind the list of data.frames in ldk_l into an array, with each data.frame taking a position in the third dimension.
 This array is saved in the object ldk.
-Lastly, we’ll specify that the names of this third dimension should be the file_name minus the “.csv” extension.
+Lastly, we’ll specify that the names of this third dimension should be the unique values of species in the original tibble.
 Note: this is how we’ll retrieve species information.

 ldk_l <- list()